jdidion/atropos/doc/recipes.rst

-If for some reason you would like to use a shorter sequence of ``A``, you can do so: The matching algorithm always picks the leftmost match that it can find, so cutadapt will do the right thing even when the tail has more ``A`` than you used in the adapter sequence.
+If for some reason you would like to use a shorter sequence of ``A``, you can do so: The matching algorithm always picks the leftmost match that it can find, so atropos will do the right thing even when the tail has more ``A`` than you used in the adapter sequence.
 However, sequencing errors may result in shorter matches than desired.
 For example, using ``-a "A{10}"``, the read above (where the ``AAAT`` is followed by eleven ``A``) would be trimmed to::